luciotato/LiteScript-reception-demo/webServer/app.lite.md

                 else self.toISOString() //'i'
                 end

-for each /%./ on the format string, execute a function to replace it
+for each /%./ on the format string, execute replaceDateItem() to replace it

         return formatString.replace( /%(.)/g, replaceDateItem)